 What a Mini-Split Is and How It Works

-A mini-split, or ductless mini-split, is a heating and cooling system that has no ductwork.
-It's a good option in homes that don't have existing air ducts and for homes with rooms that aren’t served well by the residence's existing HVAC system.
+A mini-split, or ductless mini-split, is a heating and cooling system that does not use ductwork.
+It's a good option in homes that don't have any air ducts and for homes with rooms that aren’t served well by the residence's existing HVAC system.

-Here's how it works: the outdoor compressor circulates the refrigerant necessary for heat exchange throughout the coils and the air handler.
+Here's how it works: the outside compressor circulates the refrigerant necessary for heat exchange throughout the coils and the air handler.
 The interior device pulls in air from the room, cools or heats it over the coils and pushes the conditioned air back into the room.

 Mini-Split vs. Central Air